Skip to content

 GPU Job

-es1 partition consists of GPU nodes with three generations of NVIDIA GPU cards (V100, GTX 2080TI, A40).
+es2 partition consists of NVIDIA H100 and H200 GPU cards. es1 partition consists of GPU nodes with several generations of NVIDIA GPU cards (V100, GTX 2080TI, A40).
 Please take a look at the details on this page.
-A compute node with different GPU types and numbers can be allocated using slurm in the following way.
+For es2 and es1 partitions, a compute node with a particular GPU type and count can be allocated using slurm in the following way.

-• The above format can schedule jobs on nodes with V100, GTX 2080TI, or A40 GPU cards.
-To specify a particular card:
+• The above format can schedule jobs on nodes with V100, A40, H100, or H200 GPU cards.
+For example, to specify a particular card:

 • V100 : --gres=gpu:V100:1(up to 2 GPUs)